boodah-consulting/n-vyro-governance/README.md

 With [n-vyro.io](https://n-vyro.io), you can create your ideal environmental settings without worrying about how everything talks to each other; or whether your devices are giving your data away.

-We also make it easier to integrate existing tools into your environment, providing the enhanced functionality you have been missing.
+We make it easier to integrate existing tech into your environment, enhancing it; providing valuable data you never knew you had.

 ### What We Are Not